gagoar/alohomora/readme.md

   </a>
 </p>

-There are many libraries that deal with parameter store secrets, however, I didn't find one that really suit my needs so I created this one.
-I wanted to create a library that will solve all my needs when using secrets including exporting the key/secrets to different formats.
+Many libraries deal with parameter store secrets.
+However, I didn't find one that suits my needs, so I created this one.
+I wanted to develop a library that will solve all my needs while using secrets, including exporting the key/secrets to different formats

 Here's why:

-- Some solutions out there create their own prefix to store keys, not leaving much flexibility when trying to migrate if needed.
+- Some solutions out there create their prefix to store keys, not leaving much flexibility when trying to migrate if needed.
-- Exports were limited, not giving support to json output and possible others.
+- Exports were limited, not giving support to JSON output and possible others.

 ### Built With